Victor-Agbo/mfd/README.md

         - Returns an HTTP redirect to the "cart" view after successful removal from the cart.

   - `templates/store` folder
+    - `about.html`: Renders the about page of the website
     - `cart.html`: To view items in cart, if any.
     - `index.html`: The home page of the app, that contains the listings in the store
     - `layout.html`: Holds the basic structure and design of each webpage
     - `login.html`: Contains html that handles login logic for users
     - `operator.html`: Holds the page to add product to the store
+    - `product.html`: Shows more information about a selected prodect when clicked from the homepage
     - `register.html`: Holds the signup page for the store

 ## Running My Application